bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 [Filters](https://developer.bigcommerce.com/api-docs/getting-started/filtering) can be used in this call to retrieve subsets of the merchant's catalog.
 Also, keep in mind that you will more than likely need to handle pagination to retrieve all products in a merchant's catalog.

-In order to support these workflows from a UI perspective, you will likely need to include the following components (please see the [sample channel app](https://github.com/bigcommerce/channels-app) for a visual on how this functions):
+To support these workflows from a UI perspective, you will likely need to include the following components (please see the [sample channel app](https://github.com/bigcommerce/channels-app) for a visual on how this functions):

-* Panel
+- Panel
-* Table
+- Table
-* Progress Bar
+- Progress Bar
-* Typography
+- Typography
-* Button
+- Button
-* Spinner
+- Spinner

 For an in-depth guide to using V3 Catalog endpoints, see [Catalog Overview](https://developer.bigcommerce.com/api-docs/catalog/products-overview).
-For a complete API reference (including request schemas and property descriptions), see: [API Reference > Catalog](https://developer.bigcommerce.com/api-reference/catalog/catalog-api).
+For a complete API reference (including request schemas and property descriptions), see [API Reference > Catalog](https://developer.bigcommerce.com/api-reference/catalog/catalog-api).

 ## Creating listings

-Whether importing or exporting the catalog, you will need to create listings for products that are shared between the channel and BigCommerce.
-Any products that are imported to BigCommerce or exported to the channel must have a corresponding listing -- this is to support the listing being managed separately from the base catalog product.
+Whether importing or exporting the catalog, you will need to create listings for products shared between the channel and BigCommerce.
+Any products imported to BigCommerce or exported to the channel must have a corresponding listing -- this is to support the listing being managed separately from the base catalog product.

 To [create channel listings](https://developer.bigcommerce.com/api-reference/store-management/channels/channel-listings/createchannellistings), send a `POST` request to `/v3/channels/{{CHANNEL_ID}}/listings`: